Pointwise equidistribution for one parameter diagonalizable group action on homogeneous space: Nonescape of mass

-Here abelian assumption is essential to us.
+where $I{(\tilde s)}=\{s_1\in I: \tilde s-s_1 e^{-ntb_1}\in J \}$.
+Since $|J|\ge e^{-nt b_1}$ and $I=[-1, 1]$, one has $|I{(\tilde s)}|\ge 1$.
+Therefore (\ref{eq;3 years}) holds. \end{proof} In Lemma \ref{lem;shade} the abelian assumption is essential to us.
 If we drop the abelian assumption, then we need to change the domain of the integral for $w_1$ to something that depends on $J$.
-In that case it is not clear to the author how to get (\ref{eq;goal estimate}) uniformly in terms of $T_0$ for various domains determined by $J$ and hence the contraction property (\ref{eq;linear}).
+In that case it is not clear to the author how to get (\ref{eq;goal estimate}) uniformly for various domains determined by $J$ and hence the contraction property (\ref{eq;linear}).

-For every positive integer $n$ we need to divide the interval $[-1,1]$ into intervals of size $e^{-ntb_i}$ for each component of $I^m$ to form a box so that the above shadowing lemma holds and $g_{nt}u(w)x$ are bounded for $w$ in each box.
-We can do this consecutively except for the last interval which we allow to have length bigger than $e^{-ntb_i}$ but no more than $2 e^{-ntb_i}$.
-We want the partition for $n+1$ to be a refinement of that for $n$ so we do this by induction on $n$.
-The first step we divide $I^m$ into boxes of the form
+For every positive integer $n$ we need to divide $I^m$ into boxes of sides $e^{-ntb_i}\ (1\le i\le m)$ so that the above shadowing lemma holds and all the $g_{nt}u(w)x$ for $w$ in a box are not far away to each other.
+We can do this consecutively in each component $I$ except for the last interval which we allow to have length bigger than $e^{-ntb_i}$ but no more than $2 e^{-ntb_i}$.
+We want the partition for $n+1$ to be a refinement of that for $n$, so we do this by induction on $n$.
+In the first step we divide $I^m$ into boxes of the form

 with slight modifications for the end intervals.
 For every $w\in I^m$ we use $I_1(w)$ to denote the box containing $w$.
 In the second step we divide each box above into smaller boxes of the form